-It will be ensured that the resultant developer will adopt a local procurement policy for which compliance demands that all construction materials are procured from manufacturers and suppliers based in the midlands.
+It will be ensured that the resultant developer will adopt a local procurement policy for which compliance demands that construction materials are procured from manufacturers and suppliers locally where possible.
 This removes the requirement for long distance journeys made by delivery drivers and the associated carbon emissions.

-In summary, the proposed scheme will have a lower emissions intensity than many similar developments.
+In summary, the proposed scheme will look to have a lower emissions intensity than many similar developments.
 This will be achieved by adopting good practice in design and ensuring a holistic approach to minimising sources of both operational and embodied carbon emissions.